 There are many ways to tie a small parachute fly.
 You can use CDC for a wing post and whip finish the fly at the base of post.
 I’ve tried a bunch of styles.

-My favorite parachute fly uses white poly-yarn, for it’s easy to see on the water and the material floats.
+My favorite parachute fly uses white poly yarn, as it’s easy to see on the water and the material floats.
+“Big eye” style hooks help, too.
 I also like finishing the fly behind the hook eye, as I think it’s more durable.
 So, after doing a bunch of online research, I found Charlie Craven’s method of tying a Parachute Adams.

 To tie a #24 BWO, I alter his recipe:

 - Micro-fibbets for the tails